A categorical approach to additive combinatorics: Freiman Category

-\begin{rem} $\FR^0$ is not a \emph{Cartesian closed category} because it has a zero object and any category with a zero object and products is Cartesian closed if and only if it has a single object with a single (identity) morphism.
+\begin{rem} $\FR^0$ is not a \emph{Cartesian closed category} because it has a zero object and any category with a zero object and products is Cartesian closed if and only if it is equivalent to a category with only one object and the identity morphism. \end{rem}